-Cause: Aphids are a well known pest insect that can quickly colonise the soft tissue parts of your plant.
+Cause: Aphids are a well known pest insect that can quickly colonize the soft tissue parts of your plant.
 They damage and weaken the plant by sucking the sap out of pressurised parenchyma cells just below the leave cuticle.

 Symptoms: Clusters of these small insects are readily identifiable, normally at the plants tips or on the underside of their leaves.
 In severe cases, the infected parts can begin to wither due to the quantity of sap being removed from that area.
 The foilage can become sticky and may show signs of a harmless black mould called sooty mildew.

 Treatment: There are many chemical treatments available including a number of organic, but all of these must be applied at the first signs of infection to achieve the best results.

 How to Make a Natural and Organic Insecticide for Aphids